haasalex16/bark_coding_challange/README.md

 - [x] Allow sorting the index page by number of likes in the last hour

 - [x] Display the ad.jpg image (saved at app/assets/images/ad.jpg) after every 2 dogs in the index page, to simulate advertisements in a feed.

+### OTHER A.HAAS NOTES

+- I know rspec is failing now since I restrictued the ability to create a dog without having a current user set.
+Due to time I did not fix / update these tests.
+I can revisit if you would like to me to fix and expand the specs based on the new features.